k-five/D-By-Example/README.md

 - then: then package-install
 - then type: d-mode

 NOTE: You need the Internet to download d-mode
 NOTE: If you see some other codes, put it before them

+For more details see  [Emacs-D-Mode](https://github.com/Emacs-D-Mode-Maintainers/Emacs-D-Mode)